Pythm/ad-Lightwand/README.md

 > Tracker will set mode as away when not home but there is no restrictions on calling new modes or normal when away.

 ### Media players
 Sorted by priority if more than one mediaplayer is defined in room.
 Can be any sensor or switch with on/off state.
-Define name of mode for each sensor and define light attributes in 'light_modes'.
+Define name of mode for each sensor and define light attributes in light_modes.
 Media mode will set light and keep as media mode when motion is detected as well as morning, normal and night* modes are called.
 Calling any other modes will set light to the new mode.
 If any of the morning, normal or night* modes is called when media is on, media mode will be active again.

 ```yaml
   mediaplayers: